Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **4.what is the difference between var and let and const?**

-- **Var** can be declared as a global or local scope. so we can accessed from everywhere (inside and outside functions). and with **var** can be redeclared and reassigned value.
+- **Var** can be declared as a global or block-scope. so we can accessed from everywhere (inside and outside functions). and with **var** can be redeclared and reassigned value.
-- **Let** can be declared as a local-scope.so **let** can be reassigned the value, but they cannot be redeclared.
+- **Let** can be declared as a block-scope.so **let** can be reassigned the value, but they cannot be redeclared.
-- **Const** block scoped, cannot be reassigned or redeclared after initialization.
+- **Const** block-scoped, cannot be reassigned or redeclared after initialization.